 APPLYING TO KING'S

 To apply for graduate study at King's you will need to complete our graduate online application form.
 Applying online makes applying easier and quicker for you, and means we can receive your application faster and more securely.

 King's does not normally accept paper copies of the graduate application form as applications must be made online.
 However, if you are unable to access the online graduate application form, please contact the relevant admissions/School Office at King's for advice.

-For overseas and University of Malta joint degree applicants, completed applications (which will normally consist of an online application form, both references, a transcript of previous degrees and a CV) will be considered on a "first come first served" according to the date of completion of the application.
+An application fee of £40 applies (non-refundable).
+Completed applications for September entry (which will normally consist of an online application form, both references, a transcript of previous degrees and a CV) will not be considered until after the deadline date (31st March).